Animal & Veterinary

 - diarrhea, sometimes with blood;

 - increased urination.

-If the dog shows any of these signs, stop feeding the chicken jerky product.
-Owners should consult their veterinarian if signs are severe or persist for more than 24 hours.
+If the dog shows any of these signs, consumer should immediately stop feeding the jerky pet treat.
+In addition, owners should consult their veterinarian if signs are severe or persist for more than 24 hours.
 Blood tests may indicate kidney failure (increased urea nitrogen and creatinine).
 Urine tests may indicate Fanconi-like syndrome (increased glucose).

 What are the signs of illness that are being reported?

 The signs of illness that may be associated with jerky pet treat products include decreased appetite; decreased activity; vomiting; diarrhea, sometimes with blood; increased water consumption and/or increased urination.
 These signs may occur within hours to days of feeding the products.

 Laboratory tests may indicate kidney problems, including Fanconi-like syndrome.
 Although many dogs appear to recover, some reports to the FDA have involved dogs that have died.